Binary Optimal Control Of Single-Flux-Quantum Pulse Sequences: Trust-region method

 For completeness, we present the first-order trust-region method in Algorithm \ref{A:Steepest}.

 We note that because $\boldsymbol{\alpha} \in \{0,1\}^p$, we may rewrite the trust-region sub-problem (Hamming distance) constraint as:

 which is linear in $\alphab$.
 Hence, the trust-region sub-problem is a knapsack problem with computational complexity $\mathcal{O}(p\log(p))$ \cite{dudzinski1987exact}.
 In the context of this work, the computational complexity for evaluating the gradient is $\mathcal{O}(p)$.
 This means that the first-order trust-region method applied to the SFQ problem has computational complexity $\mathcal{O}(p\log(p))$.

-As we proceed to show in Section \ref{s:experiements}, our algorithm finds quality local solutions even if the binary optimization space is of high dimension.
+The convergence of the binary trust-region is inherited from the fact that the standard continuous trust-region method converges monotonically, implying that the objective function value must remain the same or decrease after each trust-region iteration \cite{nocedal.wright:99}.
+This is to say that at step $k$ of the standard trust-region method: